akeslo/cryptobot/readme.md

 ## Shoutouts
 * This code was updated for discord and taken from [LuminoCo/cryptobot](//https://github.com/LuminoCo/cryptobot).
 As their discord branch currently sits, discord does not deploy :-(.
 However, a big thanks to them for the initial code base!
-* No support for slack in this repo.
+* No support for slack in this repo, see original repo for slack support.